karenleewaddell/iPhone_Manager/README.md

 + Manage your iphone's by taking screenshot's and have them upload to Discord.
 + Have RDM rebuild and restart Pogo on an iPhone
 + Kill usbmuxd on the Mac (it will auto restart), which should have all iPhone's rebuild.
-+ Reboot your iPhone
++ Reboot or shutdown your iPhone
 + Take a screenshot of your Mac and upload to Discord
-+ Have the last X lines of a device log printed out in Discord
-+ Have the last X lines of a device log uploaded to Discord as a log file

 ### Prerequisites